-If you too wonder if your child may the real-life version of Dr. Jeckyll and Mr. Hyde, fear not.
-It turns out five-year-old meltdowns, or after school meltdowns for older children, are perfectly normal.
+If you too wonder if your child may be the real-life version of Dr. Jeckyll and Mr. Hyde, fear not.
+It turns out after-school meltdowns for older children, are normal.

 Dr. Heather Wittenberg explains,

-When they’re at school, children work especially hard at self-regulating.
+When they’re at school, children work especially hard at executive functioning.

-Self-regulation requires the control of two inner facets.
-The first is emotional regulation.
-In the classroom, children must refrain from hitting out of anger.
-And they try not to cry when they’re hurt.
-They try hard to keep it together.
-In contrast, when a child is at home all day, he is more comfortable to express any emotion he feels.
-He feels less inhibited and is more inclined to throw a puzzle piece when it isn’t fitting just right or scream when his sister is in his personal space.
+In contrast, when a child is at home all day, he is more comfortable expressing any emotion he feels.
+He is less inhibited and more inclined to throw a puzzle piece when it isn’t fitting just right or scream when a sibling is invading his space.

-Self-regulation also requires the control of impulses.
-At school, a child must wait in line, follow the classroom routine, sit still when she is told, and so more.
+At school, a child must wait in line and sit still when told to.
 She can’t simply grab her lunch whenever she so chooses or cut in front of the line to get to gym class faster.
 In contrast, when she’s at home, she can eat when she feels like eating and lie down when she feels like lying down and jump when she feels like jumping.

-Self-Regulation Strategies: What can you do to promote calmness after school?
+So this begs the question: what can we do to promote calmness after school?

-First, ask yourself, have their basic needs been met?
-After school, I absolutely need to make sure my kids have a snack on the way home from school.
+- Before anything, FEED THEM.
+After school, I make sure my kids have a snack on the way home from school.
 This gets their blood sugar up before they get in the door.
-Sometimes, the need to lie down and rest either with or without me.

 - Avoid asking about their day until they’ve had the chance to relax a bit.